williamgilpin/lagrange2d/README.md

 Please refer to the notebook `demos.nb` for example problems utilizing the various functions in the package.
 Briefly, capabilities include: Numerical integration of a "blob" of neighboring points, calculation of finite-time Lyapunov exponents and the spatial field of Kaplan-Yorke dimensions, and animation and plotting tools.

 See figures above for examples of output plots.

+If you find this code useful, please consider citing the accompanying paper

+> Gilpin, William.
+"Lagrange2D: A Mathematica package for Lagrangian analysis of two-dimensional fluid flows" https://arxiv.org/abs/1908.00717

 ## Theoretical background